EdwinRozario/Yasha/README.md

       self.table_is 'generals'   #Setting table for the calss end

-##Check if database and tabe exists and create them in Class definition
+##Check if database and table exists and create them in Class definition
     class Generals  < Yasha
       if self.is_database 'history'    #Checks if database exist self.database_is 'history'